Devisrisamidurai/Devops/cm7tc6nsc000e09l2bjlmbpvw.md

 ### Kube-scheduler

-Kube-Scheduler is like a <mark>matchmaker</mark> for your pods, finding them the perfect worker node to run on.
+Kube-Scheduler is like a **matchmaker** for your pods, finding them the perfect worker node to run on.
 It figures out where each pod should go in the cluster by checking out the available nodes, their resources like CPU and memory, and any other requirements.
 It makes sure everything is spread out nicely across the cluster.

 ### Kube-controller

-The controller manager is like the cluster's babysitter, always keeping an eye on things to make sure <mark>everything's running smoothly.</mark> It handles a bunch of controllers that take care of different parts of the cluster.
+The controller manager is like the cluster's babysitter, always keeping an eye on things to make sure **everything's running smoothly**<mark>.</mark> It handles a bunch of controllers that take care of different parts of the cluster.
 If something goes off track, it jumps in to fix it, like restarting failed pods or auto-scaling.

 * **NodeController**